EricChagoya/TMT-Ranking-System/Data/README.md

 - It list every player's placement in the final bracket
 - If they did not TMT that week, it will be -2
 - If they did not make it into final bracket, it will be -1
-- Column Names: SmasherID, SmashTag, PWeek1, ..., PWeekN
+- Column Names: SmasherID, SmashTag, NumTMTEntered, NumInBracket, PWeek1, ..., PWeekN

 ##### WeeklyRankLadder.csv
 - It ranks people for how well they did in ladder and only ladder